Rainy Saturday forecast — tackle it with these activities - News Break

 Bookkeeping: It might be tedious, but it’s also widely agreed to be the foundation of stable personal finances.
 Why not take advantage of some down time to track your spending and saving for the month or year so far?

-Along with a rainy Saturday, here’s the rest of the four-day forecast for Hancock:
+Along with rain Saturday, here’s the rest of the four-day forecast for Longville:

 Saturday, May 29

-Light rain likely in the day; while mostly cloudy then slight chance light rain during night
+Widespread frost then partly sunny in the day; while chance rain showers during night

 Sunday, May 30